shannonmoeller/up/README.md

 `up ch<TAB><TAB>` Shows a list of possible completions: "charlie/ chuck/".

-`up chuck/f<TAB>` Given a valid parent identifier, up allows you to descend into the parent directory's contents using cd-like completion.

 `up -` Returns to the previous working directory.
 Alias of `cd -`.

 ## INSTALLATION